microsoft/msphpsql/Linux-mac-install.md

 ## Installing the drivers on Suse 12 and 15

 > [!NOTE]
-> In the following instructions, replace <SuseVersion> with your version of Suse - if you are using Suse Enterprise Linux 15, it will be SLE_15 or SLE_15_SP1, and similarly for other versions.
+> In the following instructions, replace <SuseVersion> with your version of Suse - if you are using Suse Enterprise Linux 15, it will be SLE_15 or SLE_15_SP1.
+For Suse 12, use SLE_12_SP4 (or above if applicable).
 Not all versions of PHP are available for all versions of Suse Linux - please refer to `http://download.opensuse.org/repositories/devel:/languages:/php` to see which versions of Suse have the default version PHP available, or to `http://download.opensuse.org/repositories/devel:/languages:/php:/` to see which other versions of PHP are available for which versions of Suse.

 > [!NOTE]
 > Packages for PHP 7.3 are not available for Suse 12.